singhkpratham/geocompr/02-spatial-data.md

 A novel feature of geometry data in `sf` objects is that they have *native support* for units.
 This means that distance, area and other geometric calculations in **sf** return values that come with a `units` attribute, defined by the **units** package [@pebesma_measurement_2016].
-This is advantageous because it prevents confusion caused by the fact that different CRSs use different units (most use meters, some use feet).
+This is advantageous, preventing confusion caused by different units (most CRSs use meters, some use feet) and providing information on dimensionality.
-Furthermore, it also provides information on dimensionality, as illustrated by the following calculation which reports the area of Luxembourg:
+This is demonstrated in the code chunk below, which calculates the area of Luxembourg:

 ```r